 “It’s so much like them, isn’t it?” she asked wistfully, watching as the remains of a million worlds funnelled into the maw of Oblivion’s Reef.

-“Yes, it is,” Mr Moon said.
+“Yes, it is,” Mister Moon said.
 “And they will be avenged.”

-“They will be avenged,” Dr Sun said in response, eyes burning beneath the blindfold she always wore.
+“They will be avenged,” Doctor Sun said in response, eyes burning beneath the blindfold she always wore.

-With that, Dr Sun vanished in a flash of light and a thunderclap, vaporising the section of cliff she was on in an instant.
-Mr Moon had already left, crawling along the ground like an insubstantial liquid, tearing holes through the ruins that surrounded the cliffs of Oblivion’s Reef as he burrowed through their shadows.
+With that, Doctor Sun vanished in a flash of light and a thunderclap, vaporising the section of cliff she was on in an instant.
+Mister Moon had already left, crawling along the ground like an insubstantial liquid, tearing holes through the ruins that surrounded the cliffs of Oblivion’s Reef as he burrowed through their shadows.

 All that remained of the associates’ meeting spot was a steaming crater, in which oddly luminescent fire still burned.